 This is really important to keep in mind when analyzing and acting on NPS scores.
 If you define and stick to a strategy it will be much easier to analyze when the NPS produces the highest and lowest scores and understand why.

 How often you want to include the NPS question in your communication is up to you.
-Many companies send out the NPS question to their customers every week and look at the results weekly or monthly to see patterns.
+Many companies send out the NPS questions to their customers every week and look at the results weekly or monthly to see patterns.
 What's more important than when you send it, is that you are consistent with it.
 This way you can best monitor and detect unexpected variations.

 The higher the response rate, the more accurate your statistics will be.

 Share it with the team

-A customer's score can depend on any part of your business; the product, the customer service, the user experience, etc. so it's important for everyone in the organization to know what your current score is and any trends you've noticed.
+A customer's score can depend on any part of your business; the product, the customer service, the user experience, etc., so it's important for everyone in the organization to know what your current score is and any trends you have noticed.